mjohndus/adminer/README.md

 Requirements
 ------------

-- PHP 7.1+ with enabled sessions, modern web browser.
+- PHP 5.4+ with enabled sessions, modern web browser.
+- Running AdminNeo from the source code requires PHP 7.1+.

 It is also recommended to install [OpenSSL PHP extension](https://www.php.net/manual/en/book.openssl.php) for improved security of stored login information.